|

 young people to aviation by the 100th anniversary of the Wright

-brothers first flight.
-Member pilots who donate their time and
+Eagle rides to over 2,000 happy kids.
+Member pilots donate their time and

 aircraft at no cost to give free airplane rides to stimulate more